Sales Pipeline Tips (part 2)

-12. Reduce the human tendency to ‘wait’ and ‘think about it’.
-Especially towards the beginning of my career I often feared losing a potential sale, so much so I didn’t dare to find out whether our offer was still a viable candidate.
+12. Reduce the human tendency to “wait” and “think about it.”
+Especially toward the beginning of my career I often feared losing a potential sale, so much so I didn’t dare to find out whether our offer was still a viable candidate.
 But the more experience I gained, the less time I gave for myself, as well as prospects, to decide whether to proceed to the next step.
-If someone said they needed to ‘think about it’, I responded with ‘Sounds good!
-Could you share what you want to think about exactly?’ or alike.
+If someone said they needed to “think about it,” I responded with “Sounds good!
+Could you share what you want to think about exactly?” or something similar.

-If a prospect said they wanted to consult with a colleague or boss, I made it my business to know when that conversation was due to happen.
-I could then continue with ‘So, if I called you tomorrow late afternoon, you’d be done with discussing and things are clear regarding the next step?’
+If a prospect said they wanted to consult with a colleague or boss, I made it my business to know when that conversation was scheduled to happen.
+I could then continue with “So, if I called you tomorrow late afternoon, you’d be done with discussing and things are clear regarding the next step?”
 More often than not, I got my answer then, not in one week.

 13. Recognize lost deals early on.
-If a once good prospect has stayed in the pipeline for long, you’ve probably lost them.
+If a once promising prospect has stayed in the pipeline for a long time, you’ve probably lost them.
 If we really like something, we buy it quite fast, even in a corporate setting.
 If we are not sure, then we hang on and try to see if we start liking (or needing) it more or not.
-If you can’t move the prospect to take the next step, then probably it’s a good time to consider declaring the deal lost.
-Then, you can focus your attention and time to prospects that you actually can win.
+If you can’t move the prospect to take the next step, it’s probably a good time to consider declaring the deal lost.
+Then you can focus your attention and time on prospects whom you can win.

 You Can Only Improve What You Measure

-Last but not least – improving these metrics is impossible without measuring them first.
-And this is another thing I love about working with sales funnel management – numbers honestly show how good of a salesperson I am, and what sort of results I’m capable of producing.
-One thing is certain – there are always numerous ways to improve on these metrics, and be happier with the results.
+Last but not least: Improving these metrics is impossible without measuring them first.
+And this is another thing I love about working with sales funnel management – numbers show how good of a salesperson I am, and what sort of results I’m capable of producing.
+One thing is certain: There are numerous ways to improve on these metrics, and be happier with the results.

 Photo courtesy: Topfer